 Gautam Adani |

 The Adani Group is controlled by the Adani family.
-They operate a number of private businesses and hold a controlling share (76%) in Adani Enterprises, which is listed on both the Bombay Stock Exchange Limited(BSE) and the National Stock Exchange Limited (NSE).
-Foreign institutional investors hold almost 19% and the indian public only 1.5%.
+They operate a number of private businesses and hold a controlling share in Adani Enterprises.
+The group's structure can be viewed here.

 Plans for environmental destruction Adani lobbied hard for years to attain permission to build an open cut coal mine in Maharashtra.
 The project was rejected in 2009 as it was within the buffer zone of the Tadoba - Andhari Tiger Reserve (TATR) and the area was part of the tiger corridor.
 The most recent incarnation of the plan would have required the destruction of 1,400 hectares of forest.
 In 2012 a special committee of Maharashtra forest officials rejected clearance to Adani Power Ltd for the project.

 Adani Power also has plans to construct a 1,320 megawatt coal power plant in Madhya Pradesh.
 The plant will necessitate construction of a dam to supply its water.
-Construction of this has will flood over 5,600 hectare of land, fully submerging six villages and affecting over 30 in total.
+This would be responsible for flooding flood over 5,600 hectare of land, fully submerging six villages and affecting over thirty in total.

 History of breaching environmental regulations in India Research by Environmental Justice Australia into Adani Group's track record in regards to the adherence to environmental regulations has revealed a consistent pattern of breaching Indian environmental regulations by the Group and its subsidiaries.

-December 2010: violations of environmental regulations, coastal zone regulation and of the coastal zone management plan Officials of the Ministry for Environment and Forests launched an investigation into the Mundra Port and Special Economic Zone which is operated by Adani Ports and Adani Mundra.
-The Ministry found large-scale destruction of mangrove forests and obstruction of creek systems and natural seawater flows leading the Ministry to issue a "show cause" due to violations of environmental regulations and the conditions of its environmental approval (source: Environmental Justice Australia).
+Violations of environmental regulations at Adani's Munda Port In December 2010 officials of the Ministry for Environment and Forests launched an investigation into the Mundra Port and Special Economic Zone which is operated by Adani Ports and Adani Mundra.
+The Ministry found large-scale destruction of mangrove forests and obstruction of creek systems and natural seawater flows leading the Ministry to issue a "show cause" due to violations of environmental regulations and the conditions of its environmental approval (Environmental Justice Australia).

-April 2013: continued coastal mismanagement In 2013 an independent committee observed even more environmental damage done to the coastal area.
+Coastal mismanagement In 2013 an independent committee observed even more environmental damage done to the coastal area.
 This demonstrated once more disregard for government regulations; protective measures for a nearby conservation area were ignored, local creeks had vanished and more than 75 hectares of mangrove forest were destroyed due to a failure to protect this area.
 Additionally, an airstrip was constructed without environmental approval.
 The committee recommended the establishment of an environment restauration fund of AUD40 million.
-In September another "show cause" notice was issued by the Ministry to Adani Mundra and required the establishment of an environmental restauration fund as well as a plan to protect the livelihoods of affected fishermen (source: Environmental Justice Australia).
+In September 2013 another "show cause" notice was issued by the Ministry to Adani Mundra and required the establishment of an environmental restauration fund as well as a plan to protect the livelihoods of affected fishermen (Environmental Justice Australia).

-2011-2012: Illegal construction Gujarat courts have found that Adani had illegally constructed an intake channel for its power station at Mundra on private and government land.
+Illegal construction In 2012 Gujarat courts have found that Adani had illegally constructed an intake channel for its power station at Mundra on private and government land.
 The company was ordered to compensate the individual on whose land the illegal construction had occurred.